BitBoxSwiss/mcu/README.md

     cmake .. -DBUILD_TYPE=test # `-DBUILD_TYPE=firmware` and `-DBUILD_TYPE=bootloader` work if a GNU ARM toolchain is installed
     make
     make test

+Load the firmware by the bootloader (requires a bootloader already on the device):

+- If you used the device with the desktop app, your bootloader will be locked
+    - Unlock it by sending the `message = '{"bootloader":"unlock"}'` command with `send_command.py` ([see python API documentation](https://github.com/shiftdevices/mcu/tree/master/py))
+    - Long touch the device when the LED turns on
+    - You should receive a `Reply:   {"bootloader":"unlock"}` reply
+- Long touch the device after plugging in to enter the bootloader
+- Flash the new firmware with `./load_firmware.py ../build/bin/firmware.bin debug` from the `py` directory

 #### Deterministic build of firmware: